-

 This event is co-sponsored by the Departments of American Studies, Math and Computer Science and Sociology.

 Rita J. King is a writer, conceptual artist and entrepreneur.
-As the executive vice president of business development at Science House and founder of Dancing Ink Productions, her work centers on the Read more
+As the executive vice president of business development at Science House and founder of Dancing Ink Productions, her work centers on the development Read more

 Philip Zelikow